julianxhokaxhiu/FFNx/README.md

 - **Native** Vertical centering for Fields and Movies on Final Fantasy VII.
 No mods required.
 - **Native** Fullscreen Battle scenes on Final Fantasy VII.
 No mods required.
 - **Native** Menu cursor alignment in Menu scenes on Final Fantasy VII.
 No mods required.
+- **Native** XInput controller support ( DPad working Out-of-the-box!) for Final Fantasy VII.
+- Movies will continue to play if the window game loses focus ( in window mode ) on Final Fantasy VII.
+- Movies volume will respect global sound volume on Final Fantasy VII.
+- Support for Winamp [Input](https://winampheritage.com/plugins/Input-6) and [Output](https://winampheritage.com/plugins/Output-7) plugins!
+- Steam savegame preservation ( you will no more loose saves created with FFNx! )
 - One single .dll file to be copied
 - Support for 7h 1.x/2.x
 - Support for newest video and audio codecs ( WEBM, H.265, etc.)